327th Infantry Regiment (United States)

 The 327th Infantry Regiment (Bastogne Bulldogs) is an infantry regiment of the 101st Airborne Division (Air Assault) of the United States Army.
 During World War II, the 327th was a glider-borne regiment of the 101st Airborne Division.
 It fought during World War I as part of the 82nd Division.
 It has also been deployed in the Vietnam War, Gulf War, and most recently to Iraq and Afghanistan.
 The song "Glider Rider" describes (humorously) some of the slights that glider-borne troops felt they received from the Army during World War II; though the regiment's public fame rose with the 1949 movie Battleground about the Siege of Bastogne in late 1944.

 World War I

 In WWI the 327th Infantry Regiment served as part of the 164th Infantry Brigade in the 82nd Infantry Division.
-The 327th Infantry was organized on 15 September 1917 at Fort Gordon, Georgia.
+The 327th Infantry was organized on 15 September 1917 at Camp Gordon, Georgia.
 After training, the regiment embarked to northern France, arriving in early spring 1918.
 Elements of the 327th Infantry moved up to the front lines at the end of that summer.
 On 9 June 1918, Cpt Jewett Williams became the first man in the regiment killed in combat.

 The 82nd Infantry Division's first exposure to combat, as a division, occurred on 25 June when it was assigned to the Lagney sector.
 While this was earmarked as a quiet sector, the 327th actively patrolled and executed raids for several weeks.